dfelinto/blender-manual/manual/render/output/properties/post_processing.rst

    Compositing
-      Renders the output from the compositing node setup, and then pumps all images through the Composite node tree, displaying the image fed to the Composite Output node.
+      Renders the output from the compositing node setup, and then applies the Composite node tree on all images, displaying the image inputted in the Composite Output node.

    .. _bpy.types.RenderSettings.use_sequencer: